 Antioxidants are popular in skin care and you’ve probably come across suggestions to increase consumption of foods rich in antioxidants or to use products that contain these compounds in order to make your skin appear healthier and youthful.

 These compounds aren’t reactive like free radicals and they work by neutralizing them and their potential to induce oxidative stress and damage.
 Basically, antioxidants tone down the ability of free radicals to cause some serious damage

 A study whose findings were published in the Journal of Dermatological Science the use of antioxidants is an effective approach to prevent symptoms associated with photo-induced aging of the skin.
-The Journal of Investigative Dermatology featured a study which compared the presence of antioxidants on UV radiation in mice.

 After the exposure to sun radiation, scientists discovered that UV light is more damaging to antioxidant defenses in the epidermis (the outermost layer of the skin) than in dermis.
 Many other studies confirmed that exposure to UV rays leads to oxidation of cellular biomolecules that could be prevented with antioxidant treatment.